Goal 5: Gender Equality

 I felt betrayed when i was forced to have fgm

 Every 11 seconds a girl undergoes Female Genital Cutting somewhere in the world.
-Here Dena Igusti, now 24, shares her own powerful story
+Here, Dena Igusti shares their own powerful story

 AS TOLD TO: EMMA ELMS

-Dena Igusti, 24, is a writer, producer and activist from New York.
-At the age of nine, she underwent Female Genital Cutting (FGC) – also known as Female Genital Mutilation (FGM).
+Dena Igusti is a writer, producer and activist from New York.
+At the age of nine, they underwent Female Genital Cutting (FGC) – also known as Female Genital Mutilation (FGM).
 This barbaric practice is illegal in at least 59 countries, including the UK and the US, and widely recognised as an abuse of human rights.
-Here Dena shares her experience…
+Here Dena shares their experience…

 Trigger warning: graphic content